Kids' Craft: Artwork Candleholder for Mother's Day

 Cut vellum to fit around the exterior of glass cylinders.
-Help kids draw pictures or write messages to Mom on the vellum with permanent markers.
+Help kids draw pictures or write messages to Mom on vellum with permanent markers.

-Using a standard or decorative single hole punch, punch two holes on each end of the vellum.
-Make sure the holes are punched in the same place on both sides so they will line up when tied together.
+Using a standard or decorative single hole punch, punch two holes on each end of vellum.
+Make sure holes are punched in the same place on both sides so they will line up when tied together.